amoffat/sh/README.md

 PBS: Python (in) Bash Script

-Ever find yourself writing obtuse Bash code (with a background browser tab to [Advanced Bash Scripting](http://tldp.org/LDP/abs/html/)) to do something that would take you 4 seconds in Python?
-But do you also avoid writing Bash-like scripts in Python because subprocess is so damn verbose?
+Ever find yourself with a browser tab opened to [Advanced Bash Scripting](http://tldp.org/LDP/abs/html/), writing obtuse Bash code to do something that would take you 4 seconds in Python?
+I have.

-Enter PBS.
+So I wrote PBS.

 PBS is a **highly experimental** replacement for your everyday bash scripts.
 PBS gives